anonymous6291/encryptor/README.md

 ---

 ## Notes
-- Encryption or decryption of drives is currently not supported.
+- At present encryption or decryption of drives is not supported.
 - Please verify the file checksums before using Encryptor.